South Coast, Grenada

 The bar and restaurant are on the beach, making the most of the sea breezes and sunset views.
 The food here is superb, it's a popular choice with locals as well as guests.
 The open sided lounge is great for whiling away the post dinner hours and rustling up a cocktail or two.

-Laluna is popular with those that like yoga and there is a lovely yoga pavilion which is regularly utilized by fans of this meditative activity.
+Laluna is popular with those that like yoga and there is a lovely yoga pavilion which is regularly utilised by fans of this meditative activity.
 The spa beyond is right on the edge of the rock and offers a delectable selection of therapies.

 All in all, what Laluna lacks in luxuries it makes up for with a very private experience and a gorgeous beach.
 Many love this mellow spot and come here to unwind, barefoot luxury is the order of the day.